Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - Lighter than single malts

-- Corn or wheat distilled in column still
+- Corn or wheat distilled in a column still

 - Blended whiskey